FootFingers/Puca/README.md

 ## Getting Started
 Assuming you have all of the required parts listed above, you can start the process of building your Púca.

-The PCB for v1.3 is not reversible, which means that it must be used in its correct orientation.
+The PCB is not reversible.
 The correct layout can be seen below, but is essentially the side with the diodes and the Púca logo on the right.

 ![](images/PCB.PNG)